OWASP/www-project-developer-guide/draft/04-foundations/03-security-principles.md

 This right must be given only for a minimum amount of time that is necessary to complete the operation.

-This helps to limits the damage when a system is compromised by minimising the ability of an attacker to escalate privileges both horizontally or vertically.
+This helps to limits the damage when a system is compromised by minimising the ability of an attacker to escalate privileges both laterally or vertically.
 In order to apply this [principle of least privilege][elp] proper granularity of privileges and permissions should be established.